Jersey should introduce MoT tests says report

 "Clearly this is not satisfactory and in order to weed out those vehicles that are perhaps more polluting than their modern counterparts I think some serious discussions will have to take place with the transport minister about the introduction of MoT tests," he said.

-Air quality surveys run jointly by the Health & Social Services and Planning & Environment departments help shape the States air quality strategy.'Not now'
+Air quality surveys run jointly by the Health & Social Services and Planning & Environment departments help shape the States air quality strategy.

 Transport Minister, Deputy Kevin Lewis, said he would support the idea in principle but now was not the right time.